Lee and Oli Barrett

-Lee and Oli Barrett are a pair of British YouTubers based in Shenzhen, China.
+Lee and Oli Barrett are a British father-son YouTuber duo based in Shenzhen, China.

+Early life

 Lee is the father and had lived in China for a period since before 2019.
 Oli, the son, formerly operated a YouTube channel related to Call of Duty and moved to China in 2019.

+Career

 Their channel was established circa June 2019.
 By May 2020 the two had 100,000 subscribers.
 By June 2021, they had 29 million views.
-By July of the same year, Lee Barrett was working as a stringer for China Global Television Network.
+By July of the same year, Lee Barrett was working as a stringer for China Global Television Network (CGTN).

-According to The Sunday Times, the Chinese government sponsors the Barretts for their content, but the allegation was disputed by Lee Barrett on their YouTube channel, claiming that they have taken expenses-paid trips sponsored by government affiliated entities, but had had full editorial independence for their content output.

-Content
+The Chinese government has sponsored the Barretts for some of the videos they have produced.